 functional languages feel like they have to jump through a lot of hoops and silly names to solve this

 what's mappend, what's fmap, what's this hungarian notation MFC rubbish

 do some type-directed function dispatch before blowing up

 There is a sculpture by a local artist I am very fond of and I thought I might try to recreate it.
 It took me more than an hour to block it in but I’m happy with this so far.

 So there's this person who takes photographs from inside musical instruments and I want to live in the 1970s Movie Future where the interior of a Steinway piano is the Community Transport Central Hub or whatever.

 Flipping bits for a living.
-Lived all over, currently in Amsterdam.
+Lived all over, currently in Bucharest.
 Syndicalist.

 "Time for a little anarchy."

 This Mastodon instance is for people interested in technology.
 Discussions aren't limited to technology, because tech folks shouldn't be limited to technology either!